IgrecL/draughts/README.md

 # Draughts
-Java draughts game coded with Swing (school project)
+Java draughts game coded with Swing (school project).
+The main is inside JeuDeDames.java.